 This flavor-rich vegan Cashew Pesto recipe is so simple to make!
 It's a great plant-based alternative to classic pesto.

 Plus it's dairy-free, oil-free, gluten-free, and protein-rich as well.
-The flavor and texture lends itself well to a variety of dishes.
+The flavor is slightly different than traditional pesto because we use cashews instead of pine nuts.
+But I find it to be delicious, and the texture lends itself well to a variety of dishes!

 This homemade pesto is especially great in the summer when fresh basil is at peak harvest.
 (This is usually when the flavor and nutrients are best, and cost is generally lowest.)

 For this recipe you will blend in a small high-speed blender or food processor:

 - Cashews: You'll need raw unsalted cashews.
 I use soaked cashews so they're softer and able to blend into a creamier consistency.
 You can either soak the cashews for several hours before blending, or use my "quick soak" method with hot water which only takes about 10-15 minutes.
 See recipe for guidance.